NBISweden/strobealign-evaluation/README.md

 A pre-computed output file is provided in `precomputed-table.tex`.

 ## Running the min/max evaluation

+Makes the required software available:

     conda env create --file environment.yml
     conda activate strobealign-eval

+Download the genomes and simulate reads:

     snakemake --cores=all

+Run the actual min/max evaluation:

+    cd minmax
+    snakemake --cores=all

-The final results are in `table.tex`.
+The final results are in `minmax/table.tex`.
-The file should be identical to the provided `precomputed-table.tex`.
+The file should be identical to the provided `minmax/precomputed-table.tex`.

 ## Issues